id/agent/README.md

 - `--mqtt-port`: MQTT broker port (default: 1883)
 - `--mqtt-input-topic`: MQTT topic to subscribe to for input (default: "agent/input")
 - `--mqtt-output-topic`: MQTT topic to publish to for output (default: "agent/output")
+- `--agent-name`: Name of the agent (default: "agent", used for MQTT topic prefixes)

 ## Available Tools